Take your breakfast to a whole new level with this simple recipe for soft ricotta scrambled eggs. It also makes a great comfort food supper!

 Recipe FAQ

 Aha, the eternal scrambled eggs question: milk versus water versus nothing!
-The answer is yes of course – you only want about a tablespoon or two of water if you go that route so your eggs don’t get, well, watery.
+The answer is yes of course!
 And if you like a more intense eggy flavor, just whisk them up all by themselves!

 Nope!
 I usually use extra large eggs, but this recipe is flexible enough to accommodate whatever eggs are currently in your fridge.